 They are normally eaten alone or roasted and salted.

-They are added to yogurt and toppings for snacks, salads, desserts and ice creams.
+They are added to yoghurt and toppings for snacks, salads, desserts and ice creams.

 Also used in bakery biscuits, cakes muffins etc.

-Walnut butter is especially useful for those suffering from peanut allergy.
+Walnut butter is especially useful for those suffering from a peanut allergy.